singular-gpispace/gspc-bb/README.md

 gc.options.nodefile = "nodefile"; // file containing name(s) of the node(s) used in the computation
 gc.options.procspernode = 6;      // number of cores used per node

-// onle set these options if you run the Gpi-Space monitor: gc.options.loghostfile = "loghostfile"; // file containing the host of the gpi-space monitor gc.options.logport = 3217;              // port number the monitor was started with
+// only set these options if you run the Gpi-Space monitor: gc.options.loghostfile = "loghostfile"; // file containing the host of the gpi-space monitor gc.options.logport = 3217;              // port number the monitor was started with